Gretchen

 My version of Gretchen

-I replaced the main color, C1, with Meadow and the colors C2, C3 and C4 with Pistachio.
-Following the pattern the complete border should be done in color C1.
-I was a bit afraid to run out of Meadow, so I decided to do the back layer of the border in Pistachio and only the front layer in Meadow.
+Following the pattern, the complete border should be done in color C1.
+I was a bit afraid of running out of Meadow, so I decided to do the back layer of the border in Pistachio and only the front layer in Meadow.
 My slip stitch round for the border is done in Pistachio.

-To me this was a relaxing project and as one repeat goes over 30 rows it didn’t get boring at all!
+To me, this was a relaxing project, and as one repeat goes over 30 rows, it didn’t get boring at all!

 But no matter wether you work according the written instructions or the chart, in some rows it can be helpful to mark the end of a repeat with a stitch marker.